contraptsean/pe5tle/README.md

 Special thanks to [ffd8](https://github.com/ffd8) for inspiring this project with the [p5.glitch](https://p5.glitch.me/) sub-library, and the feedback

-And my little brother, Leon, for thinking it was cool and giving me feedback :sunglasses:
+And my little brother, Leon, for thinking it was cool and giving me suggestions :sunglasses:

 ## Support